‘Monday Night Football’ Ratings Buck NFL Trend & Rise Over Last Week & 2016

 Snagging a 9.3 metered market results and the best ratings of the season so far, last night’s Monday Night Football on ESPN was a thankful touchdown for a league that has been losing ground this season and last year.
 Week-to-week, last night’s MNF was up 7% over the Detroit Lions crushing the NY Giants 24-10 on September 18 – which was up over the season opener the week before.

 There is a lot of crowing about the year-to-year comparison that sees last night’s MNF surging 63% in the early MM numbers over last year.
-Of course, in a league and a time when ratings are down double-digits from last year, any up is going to get balloons and ice cream and overall the NFL is looking at 3% rise right now over the 2016-2017 season.
+Of course, in a league and a time when ratings are down double-digits from last year, any up is going to get balloons and ice cream and overall the NFL is looking at tiny 3% rise right now over the 2016-2017 season.

-However, in another reminder of the influence of the ex-Celebrity Apprentice host on the numbers, last year’s comparable Atlanta Falcons match-up with the New Orleans Saints was going head to head with the first Presidential debate between Trump and Hillary Clinton.
-A very well watched battle of its own that pushed MNF to an all-time low.
+However, in another reminder of the influence of the ex-Celebrity Apprentice host on the numbers, last year’s comparable Atlanta Falcons’ MNF match-up with the New Orleans Saints was going head-to-head with the first Presidential debate between Trump and Hillary Clinton.
+A very well watched battle of its own that actually pushed MNF to an all-time low.

 So, just saying, not necessarily, gridiron to gridiron.